Logic-py/python-template/README.md

 - Automated testing and deployment with GitHub Actions.
 - Code formatting and linting using [Ruff](https://ruff.rs).
 - Type checking with [Mypy](https://mypy.readthedocs.io).
-- Pre-commit hooks for maintaining code quality.
+- Pre-commit hooks to maintain code quality.

 ## Getting Started

-To get started with this template, follow these steps:
+Follow these steps to get started with this template:

-1. **Clone the repository or use the template directly via GitHub:**
+1. **Clone the repository or use the template directly via GitHub.**

 2. **Install Poetry:**

-   Make sure you have [Poetry](https://python-poetry.org/) installed.
+   Ensure you have [Poetry](https://python-poetry.org/) installed.
 If not, you can install it using:
    ```bash
    pip install poetry
    ```

-   This template was setup using Poetry version 1.8.3
+   > **Note:** This template is set up using Poetry version 1.8.3.

 3. **Install dependencies:**